Tips To Unpack, Stay Organized After A Move

 Give rooms a purpose

 In order to stay organized after a move, the next step is to plan how to store your belongings.
-In this regard, you can assign different purposes for each room, including pantry, basement, garage, hallway, and bathroom.
+In this regard, you can assign different purposes for each room, including the pantry, basement, garage, hallway, and bathroom.
 Now start unpacking things and assign everything a new home.

 Start with larger items